Super-Protocol/docs/docs/developers/deployment_guides/llm/index.md

 Download and configure [SPCTL](/developers/cli_guides/configuring) in the folder above.

-Follow the instruction that is available in the first section of [Deploy tunnels in Node.js with Tunnels](/developers/deployment_guides/tunnels/manual_run/#prepare-and-deploy-tunnel-server) guide.
+Follow the instruction that is available in the section [Prepare and deploy Tunnel Server](/developers/deployment_guides/tunnels/manual_run/#prepare-and-deploy-tunnel-server) of Node.js with Tunnels guide.

 ### 2. Prepare and check Python server